-The impact of the national state of disaster and the nationwide lockdown has necessitated the need to review the Commission's 2020-2025 Strategic Plan and 2020/21 Annual Performance Plan to ensure that both plans respond to the Covid-19 pandemic and continued service delivery in the current financial year.
+The Commission begins its new five-year strategy amid a global pandemic, known as Coronavirus Disease 2019' (Covid-19), which has impacted all spheres of life across the globe.
+The impact of the national state of disaster and the nationwide lockdown, in response to the pandemic, has necessitated the need a review the Commission's 2020-2025 Strategic Plan and 2020/21 Annual Performance Plan to ensure that both plans respond to the Covid-19 pandemic and continued service delivery in the current financial year.
 The current national response to Covid-19 has impacted the Commission's operating environment significantly, hence the need to revise the Strategic Plan and the Annual Performance Plans.